ThanetPi/biography/pages/05_publication.md

 ###### Go back to the first page [Click](../README.md)
+(last update on October 2025)

 &nbsp;

 ## *As the first and co-corresponding author*

+- __Pitakbut, T.__ and Kayser, O., 2025.
+Anti-Infective Screening of Selected Nine Cannabinoids Against Clostridium perfringens and Influenza A (H5N1) Neuraminidases, and SARS-CoV-2 Main Protease and Spike Protein Interactions.
+Current Issues in Molecular Biology, 47(3), p.185. __[Co-corresponding author]__

 - __Pitakbut, T.__, Munkert, J., Xi, W., Wei, Y. and Fuhrmann, G., 2025.
 A dataset for machine learning-based QSAR models establishment to screen beta-lactamase inhibitors using the FARM-BIOMOL chemical library.
 BMC Research Notes, 18(1), p.91.                                __[Co-corresponding author]__